Tejasakumar/Segregation-and-analysis-of-multimedia/frontend/README.md

 ## Access
 This will start the app and automatically open it in your web browser.
 You should see the app running at [http://localhost:3000/](http://localhost:3000/)

-rest of the usages is like react for any further questions lookup -[Lear more](#learn-more)
+Rest of the usages is like react for any further questions lookup [Lear more](#learn-more) section of this document

 ## Learn More
 To learn more about React and Create React App, check out these resources: